Ireland Immersion - 12 Day Tour for 6-16 people

 The itinerary below would be perfect if you have 12 days.
-If you don't, that's ok.
+If you have fewer or more days or a different number of people, that's ok.
 We can create an itinerary just for you.
+Write Kathie

 Small group Ireland tour including Dublin, Trinity College & Book of Kells, Guinness Storehouse, Glendalough, Waterford Crystal, Kilkenny, Blarney Castle, Cobh Heritage Centre, Killarney, Torc Waterfall, Gap of Dunloe, Ring of Kerry, Skellig Experience, Cliffs of Moher, Galway & Salthill, Aran Islands, Kylemore Abbey, Clonmacnoise.

 Day 1 & 2 - Dublin sites, including the Book of Kells, Guinness Storehouse, Ha'penny Bridge with a Hop-on Hop-off bus passArrive at Dublin Airport and transfer to your pre-booked accommodations.
 On your own – using the included hop-on hop-off bus pass – see any of the following sites: Book of Kells and Trinity College; St. Mary's Pro-cathedral; Guinness Storehouse; James Joyce Museum; Brazen Head Irish Pub; Easter Rising 1916 Exhibition; Jameson Distillery; Grafton Street; O'Connell Street and Bridge; Ha'penny Bridge; GPO (General Post Office) – the site of the Easter Rising.
 Powerscourt House & Gardens can be a day trip from Dublin.
 It is a 20-minute taxi drive.
 Or you could take the train to Bray.